Debts Unsettled - Hollis Oliver - E-Book

 The Warden held up the remaining photo.
 It was of a partially clad woman who died from traumatic, disfiguring injuries.
 He slid the photo back into the envelope while saying, “What will the Parole Board think when they see these?
 Do you believe they will view you as rehabilitated and grant you parole?”

 Daniel did not speak.
-Instead, he reached next to a photo on the desk and picked up a pad of yellow sticky notes.
-With a pen from a wooden “Years of Service” award pen holder, he wrote on a sticky note, peeled it from the pad, and stuck it on one of the photos.
-As he leaned back in his chair, he tossed the pen and sticky note pad on the desk.
+Instead, he reached and picked up a pad of yellow sticky notes.
+He removed the pen from a wooden years-of-service-award pen holder.
+He wrote on a sticky note, peeled it from the pad, turned it to face the warden, and stuck it on one of the photos.
+As he leaned back in his chair, he tossed the pen and sticky notepad onto the desk.
 The pen rolled across the photos and fell to the floor.

 He fixed his gaze on Daniel and raised the note until it came between them.